1. Why should you invest in SCSS?

 An SCSS account can be opened in any of the authorized banks or post office branch across India with following documents:

 1. Form A has to be filled for opening an SCSS Account.

 2. Identity proof like PAN card, Passport to be presented.

-3. Address proof such as Telephone bill, Aadhar card is mandated.
+3. Address proof such as Telephone bill, Aadhar card is mandatory.

-4. Age Proof Document is required.
-This could be in the form of a Passport, Senior Citizen Card, a Birth certificate issued by the Corporation or registrar of births and death, Voter ID card, PAN card etc.
+4. Document for proof of age is required.
+This could be in the form of a Passport, Senior Citizen Card, a Birth certificate issued by the Corporation or Registrar of Births and Deaths, Voter ID card, PAN card etc.

 5. 2 Passport size photographs.

 Below are the interest rates offered historically on the Senior Citizens’ Savings Scheme: